In many businesses, employees are paid wages or a salary, and that compensation is subject to income tax withholding and employer taxes.

 A partnership agreement is used to specify each partner's share of the profits or losses of the business.
 Taxes are paid on the partner's share of the profits.

-If a partner receives guaranteed payments during the year, his Schedule K-1 will report his guaranteed payments as a separate line item from his share of the profits, and he will report as income the sum total.
-However, any draws that he has made are not reported on Schedule K-1.
+If a partner receives guaranteed payments during the year, their Schedule K-1 will report their guaranteed payments as a separate line item from any draws taken that year.

 The Balance Sheet: LLC

-So handling owner's draws doesn't have to be complicated.
-Only profits or losses have to be reported on income tax returns.
-Draws simply reduce the owner's equity as he recovers his initial investment or takes the profits out of the business.
-The key is to keep the business's finances totally separate from personal finances, so that the flow of money from the business to any personal account is clearly documented.
+Handling owner's draws doesn't have to be complicated.
+Only income and losses have to be reported on individual income tax returns.
+Draws simply reduce the owner's equity as they recover their initial investment or take the profits out of the business.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.